-The purpose of the Proposed AH Zone Amendment - Quarry Overlay District is set forth below and pertains to the Meer Tract (Block 105 Lot 14) and the adjoining property owned by Tilcon (Block 105 Lot 84).
+The purpose of the Proposed AH Zone Amendment - Quarry Overlay District is set forth below and pertains to the Meer Tract (Block 105 Lot 14) only since the adjoining property owned by Tilcon (Block 105 Lot 84) is already utilized and zoned for quarry.
 The current zone for the Meer Tract is AH Affordable Housing and the Tilcon Tract is M-1-Q Quarry District.
-The underlying zoning for both is recommended to remain, with the Quarry Overlay District enveloping both sites.
+The zoning for the existing Quarry is not recommended to change.
+The Meer Tract can be considered to retain the underlying AH Zone with a Quarry Overlay District enveloping both sites.
 The sites' relationship to the surrounding development is depicted in the accompanying map, entitled "Existing Land Use".